Your key to capitalising on global opportunities

 3. Inaccurate Artwork Labelling

-For example, in China, a CMIIT ID — unique authorization number assigned by the China Ministry of Industry and Information Technology, must be shown on labels or artwork for wireless electronic products before market clearance is approved.
+For example, in China, a CMIIT ID — unique authorisation number assigned by the China Ministry of Industry and Information Technology, must be shown on labels or artwork for wireless electronic products before market clearance is approved.

 4. Preparing a Shipment Document for Customs Checks

 The regulatory body of some countries is linked to their customs clearance database.
 In addition to the product, a certificate or shipment inspection document is required during a customs check.
-Some countries may also require a HS code, or Harmonized Commodity Description and Coding System to be displayed on the certification or shipment inspection document.
+Some countries may also require a HS code, or Harmonised Commodity Description and Coding System to be displayed on the certification or shipment inspection document.